Abseiling in the natural environment

 The activity instructor must hold one of the following qualifications.

-- A Mountain Training UK (MTUK) Climbing Qualification, SPA or higher (not CWA).
+- A Mountain Training UK (MTUK) Climbing Qualification, Rock Climbing Instructor (RCI) or higher.

-- A Girlguiding Climbing and Abseiling Training Scheme Level 2 award .
+- A Girlguiding Climbing scheme Level 2 award .
 This may be used at specific sites only.
 Please see the Girlguiding climbing website for more details.

 If you are unfamiliar with abseiling qualifications, consult your Outdoor Activities Adviser or contact [email protected] to ensure the instructor's qualification is suitable.